 most picturesque, peaceful and accessible

-Most peaceful – umm bit random, like Stanwick in Northamptonshire a place I know well – it isn’t peaceful, it is a highly used semi urban park.
+Most peaceful – umm bit random, Stanwick in Northamptonshire in 2nd on the list and is a place I know well – it isn’t peaceful, it is a highly used semi urban park.

-Most accessible – really? one example is Northumberland that is a county, how is a county accessible?
+Most accessible – really?
+Northumberland is 5th on the list, it is a county, how is a county accessible???

-Sighting cliffs edges as a location without adding – please don’t.
+They give cliffs edges as a location without adding – PLEASE DON’T!!!